-7.5.1 Avian and Bat Protection Plan
+7.5.2 Avian and Bat Protection Plan

-The Permittee shall comply with the provisions of the Avian and Bat Protection Plan (ABPP) submitted for this project [The Bird and Bat Conservation Strategy (BBCS) included as Appendix G in the Site Permit Application], and revisions resulting from the annual audit of ABPP implementation.
-The first annual audit and revision will be filed with the Commission 14 days before the preconstruction meeting and revisions should include any updates associated with final construction plans.
+The Permittee shall comply with the provisions of their final avian and bat protection plan (ABPP) submitted for this project, and revisions resulting from the annual audit of ABPP implementation.
 The ABPP must address steps to be taken to identify and mitigate impacts to avian and bat species during the construction phase and the operation phase of the project.
 The ABPP shall also include formal and incidental post-construction fatality monitoring, training, wildlife handling, documentation (e.g., photographs), and reporting protocols for each phase of the project.